 Cash and cash equivalents include checking and money market accounts held in two financial institutions.
-The Company has a checking account at one institution with a balance of approximately \$16,500 at June 30, 2011.
-The funds in this account are fully guaranteed by the Federal Deposit Insurance Corporation as of June 30, 2011.
-The Company has a money market account in a brokerage account with a second financial institution, invested in short-term federal securities and corporate bonds, with a money market cash balance of approximately \$323,000 at June 30, 2011.
-Assets in this brokerage account are guaranteed by the Securities Investor Protection Corporation ("SIPC") up to \$500,000, including up to \$100,000 for cash.
-The remaining portion of this account portfolio was valued at approximately \$2,649,000 at June 30, 2011, of which as of that date approximately \$400,000 was covered by SIPC protection available after covering the cash balance, leaving approximately \$2,249,000 uninsured.
+The Company has a checking account at one institution with a balance of approximately \$11,200 at September 30, 2011.
+The funds in this account are fully guaranteed by the Federal Deposit Insurance Corporation ("FDIC") as of September 30, 2011.
+The Company has a money market account in a brokerage account with a second financial institution, invested in short-term federal securities and corporate bonds, with a money market cash balance of approximately \$762,000 at September 30, 2011.
+Assets in this brokerage account are guaranteed by the Securities Investor Protection Corporation ("SIPC") up to \$500,000.
+The Company had uninsured cash and cash equivalents of approximately \$262,000 at September 30, 2011.

-Investment in Available-for-Sale Securities
+Investments in Available-for-Sale Securities

-The Company has a portfolio of investments in available-for-sale debt securities, which consist of fixed income debt securities, which are accounted for in accordance with Accounting Standards Codification ("ASC") 320, "Investments - Debt and Equity Securities."
+The Company has a portfolio of investments in available-for-sale securities, which consist of fixed income securities, which are accounted for in accordance with Accounting Standards Codification ("ASC") 320, "Investments - Debt and Equity Securities."
 Management determines the appropriate classification of the securities at the time they are acquired and evaluates the appropriateness of such classifications at each balance sheet date.
-Available-for-sale securities are stated at fair value, and unrealized holding gains and losses, net of the related deferred tax effect, if any, are reported as other comprehensive income, a separate component of stockholders' equity.
+Available-for-sale securities are stated at fair value, and unrealized holding gains and losses, net of the related deferred tax effect, if any, are reported as other comprehensive income (loss).